sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

   ``sage -coverage <files>`` to see the coverage percentage of ``<files>``.

 - In particular, is there a doctest illustrating that the bug has been fixed?
-If a function used to give the wrong answer and this patch fixes that, then if possible, it should include a doctest illustrating its new success.
+If a function used to give the wrong answer and this patch fixes that, then it should include a doctest illustrating its new success.
+  That doctest should be marked with the ticket number as an in-line comment.

+- Is the ticket number noted in the comment line near the top of the patch?
+  Is the patch author noted in all the files which were edited?

 - If the patch claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
 The ticket should